JadeBerg/Second_Demo/README.md

 ### Description of files in main directory

-> `main.tf` - my infrastructure build with terraform modules in this file we describe our modules
+> `main.tf` - my infrastructure creates with terraform modules in this file we describe our modules

 > `var.tf` - in this file i keep region for my infrastructure, which i use in code very often